degauss-org/crew_census/README.md

 | 0.2         | 9/26/18 | update for inflation fixes and new ARiC deprivation index |
 | 0.3         | 12/19/18| fix errors in ARiC data calculations                      |

-## Pulling the Image

-The container is no longer distributed privately, pull with:

-`docker pull quay.io/degauss/crew_census:0.3`

 ## Using

 DeGAUSS arguments specific to this container: